 As noted earlier, output stacking requirements depend on how the paper documents are handled after the scanning process.
 For situations where the documents need to be re-assembled in the same order or even moved back into binders, the order and quality of stacking play an important role.
 More than 52% of low volume production decision makers consider the output stacking quality an important or extremely important purchase criteria.**

 Where mixed-size batches and in particular those involving lightweight documents are scanned, this presents a significant challenge and may result in operators spending unnecessary time post-scan dealing with messy output stacks.
 The order of documents can easily be mixed up, making it difficult to locate specific documents that need to be found or cause issues in a BPO environment where originals often need to be returned to the customer.

-Alaris offers leading technology for controlled output stacking on Kodak production scanners and the Alaris S2000 Series, which reduces time and effort by placing paper neatly in the output tray.
+Kodak Alaris offers leading technology for controlled output stacking on Kodak production scanners and the Kodak S2000 Series, which reduces time and effort by placing paper neatly in the output tray.

 Controlled output stacking is also enhanced with software that controls and changes the velocity of the sheet as it lands on the exit tray.
 Operators can capture the images at high speed and slow down the output speed through the software to ensure lightweight pages, for example, rest on the exit tray as opposed to the floor.

 Most high-volume scanners with sorting capability require proprietary software.
 Kodak Alaris has designed the i5650S and i5850S Scanners to enable most sorting jobs via standard drivers such as TWAIN and ISIS.
 This makes it much easier for operators to get to the next level of productivity without having to learn a completely new system.